 Before you start making plans, make sure you know how the inheritance can affect your existing financial situation, including your taxes and other financial planning areas.
 A good place to start is to understand some common sources of inheritance, which we will discuss in this article.

-If you have a basic understanding of an IRA, you know that this type of account allows the owner to grow the assets within the account tax-free.
+IRA: If you have a basic understanding of an IRA, you know that this type of account allows the owner to grow the assets within the account tax-free.
 When withdrawn it is reported as ordinary income.
-For an inherited IRA this holds true, but instead waiting until age 70 ½ until your first mandatory withdrawal you must deplete the account within 10 years of inheriting the IRA.
+For an inherited IRA this holds true, but instead of waiting until age 72 for your first mandatory withdrawal you must deplete the account within 10 years of inheriting the IRA.
 You can take out an equal amount each year or let the account grow and take it out all in the 10th year.
 We recommend working with a financial advisor or CPA to determine the right schedule for you.
 Remember, the amount you take out of the account is reportable as ordinary income and will be taxed at the income level you fall into for that tax filing year.
-Be careful because the more you withdrawal, the more income you have to report and potentially pay taxes on.
+Be careful because the more you withdraw, the more income you have to report and potentially pay taxes on.
 You could also unknowingly push yourself into a higher tax bracket, which effects not only your inherited withdrawals but the tax rate on your own earned income as well.

-All original funds in the Roth IRA were taxed before the original owner added to the account, allowing the funds to grow tax-free along with tax-free distributions.
+Roth IRA: All original funds in the Roth IRA were taxed before the original owner added to the account, allowing the funds to grow tax-free along with tax-free distributions.
 This benefit rolls over to you, the heir, making it a very attractive type of account to receive.
-This account will not affect your tax situation or increase your reportable income as long as you follow the rules, which require you to take the money out within 10 years of inheriting the account.
+This account will not affect your tax situation or increase your reportable income as long as you follow the rules, which requires you to take the money out within 10 years of inheriting the account.
 In the case of a Roth if you do not need the funds, it may make sense to let this account grow tax free and withdraw the funds in year 10.

 Now that you have an idea of some common sources of inheritances and how it affects your tax situation, let’s look at some other areas of financial planning that are important to review if you have received a significant amount of money.